 Despite the challenges that lie ahead, the way forward for this PRC is clear.
 As has always been the case, the major emphasis for CBMHR has been and continues to be the support we provide our younger researchers.
 Now more than ever, they need the help and guidance from established researchers as they navigate through a very uncertain future of research in Australia.
 Our ECR Committee is a reflection of this support where members of the ECR Committee attend monthly Executive meetings and contribute significantly to long range planning of CBMHR activities.
 Current members of the ECR Committee include: Drs Agatha Conrad (Mental Health), Elise Kalokerinos (Psychological Processes), Guy Hawkins (Psychological Processes), Sharon Hollins (Preclinical Neurobiology), and Simon Fisher (Preclinical Neurobiology).

-The eight-member CBMHR Executive comprises two Directors – one clinical (Brian Kelly) and one basic science (Alan Brichta) and six Deputy Directors, who are also Leaders of three CBMHR Hubs.
+The eight-member CBMHR Executive comprises one Co-Director (Clinical Sciences) – (Brian Kelly) and one Director (Basic Science) - (Alan Brichta) and six Deputy Directors, who are also Leaders of three CBMHR Hubs.
 As part of the PRC governance, each year we conduct open elections for Deputy Director positions.

 For 2019 the three CBMHR Hubs and their Leaders are: